dan7x/Markov-Chain-Simulator/README.md

 # Discrete Time Markov Chain Simulator

-A simulator for discrete-time markov chain written in C++.
+A simulator for discrete-time markov chain written in C++ (i will make visualizer soon :b).

 Compile with:
 ```